Judge tosses Sahara’s defamation lawsuit against Las Vegas blogger

 This month, Sahara’s lawyers had agreed to drop all but one of five charges in a complaint filed in August.
 During a hearing Tuesday, District Judge Trevor Atkin dismissed a defamation by trade libel allegation.

-Sahara officials, meanwhile, responded to the decision in an email to the Review-Journal.

-“While we are disappointed in today’s ruling and disagree with the Court’s conclusion that Mr. Roeben’s reportage of an unconfirmed rumor is an expression of opinion; what it demonstrates is that his story is not something that can be relied upon for any factual, useful, or credible information,” the statement from spokeswoman Kelly Frey read.
+“While we are disappointed in today’s ruling and disagree with the Court’s conclusion that Mr. Roeben’s reportage of an unconfirmed rumor is an expression of opinion; what it demonstrates is that his story is not something that can be relied upon for any factual, useful, or credible information,” according to a statement from a Sahara spokesperson.
 “While we fully support the First Amendment and believe in the right to free speech, we also believe it is important for those who pose in journalistic capacities to act responsibly.
 We continue to hold the opinion that Mr. Roeben’s conduct is not good for our team members, the industry or the community he says he serves.”

 The casino and hotel remained open as of Tuesday.
 Sahara’s parent company is owned by billionaire Alex Meruelo, who also owns the Arizona Coyotes hockey team.